Allergic rhinitis - self-care

 - You can use them along with antihistamine pills or liquids.

-- Talk to your child's health care provider before giving your child decongestants.
+- Talk to your child's health care provider before giving decongestants to your child.

 When to Call the Doctor